2022–23 Lincoln City F.C. season: August

 On 22 August, Chris Maguire was suspended by the club after being charged by The FA for misconduct under FA Rule E8.

 September

-On 8 September, the club announced their third strip for the season.

 On 9 September, the fixture against Accrington Stanley was postponed following the passing of Queen Elizabeth II.

 On 15 September, the fixture against Milton Keynes Dons was postponed following international call ups for both sides.

 On 16 September, academy products Sean Roughan, Sam Long and Oisin Gallagher were called up for Republic of Ireland U21, Scotland U21 and Republic of Ireland U19 teams respectively.

 On 22 September, Jon Pepper was appointed the new head of academy.

 On 26 September, Carl Rushworth was called up to the England U21 squad for their upcoming fixture.

 November

 On 4 November, Sam Long was called up the Scotland U21 squad.

 On 26 November, the Jabara family increased their stake in the club.

 December

 On 11 December, assistant manager Mike Garrity left the club to join Queens Park Rangers as the assistant manager to Neil Critchley.

 On 15 December, the club announced a partnership with US soccer side San Diego Loyal SC.

-On 23 December, Danny Butterfield was appointed the new assistant head coach.